networknt/light-doc/content/en/tutorial/kafka-sidecar/local-dev.md

 ##### test3

-For test3 topic, protobuf will be used to define the key and value as the following.
+For test3 topic, protobuf will be used to define the key and value as the following (Type: Protobuf).

 key schema